OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:61

-Lord, You have heard their insults, all their plots against me—
+Lord, You have been aware of their insults, all their plots against me—

 ## Lamentations 3:62